Palash Baran Pal

 Palash Baran Pal (Bengali: পলাশ বরন পাল Palāś Baran Pāl, born : 1955) is an Indian theoretical physicist, an Emeritus Professor in the Physics Department of Science College, Calcutta University, Kolkata, a writer, a linguist and a poet.
 His main area of research is Particle Physics.
 His works in the area of neutrino physics and relativistic treatment of particle properties in matter are well recognized in the particle physics community.
 Apart from his scientific contributions, he has authored well known text books in physics as well as several popular science literature in Bengali to popularize science.
+He was the first to create digital Bengali fonts for IBM PC (precursor of MS Windows).

 Early life

 Born to Amulya Bhushan Pal and Niva Pal on 4 September 1955, Palash Pal is the eldest of three siblings.
 He did his schooling from BE College Model School at Howrah.
 He received his bachelor's degree in Physics from Presidency College, Kolkata (affiliated to Calcutta University, Calcutta, India) in 1975 and master's degree in Physics from the renowned Science College campus of Calcutta University, Calcutta, India in 1979.
 He then moved to United States for further studies.
 He received his Doctorate Degree from Carnegie-Mellon University, Pittsburgh, United States in the year 1983.
 After that, he was associated with University of Maryland, University of Massachusetts, University of Oregon and University of Texas respectively as post-doctoral fellow before he came back to India in 1994.